 and 2 weeks, or for the VAS or NDI between weeks 2

-- The results showed that the majority of subjects may have experienced periods of remission and exacerbation during the course of treatment, but most did not experience a full resolution.
+- The results showed that the majority of subjects may have experienced periods of reduced pain during the course of treatment, but most did not experience a full resolution.

 - In the present study, no

 significant reduction of the PPI over time was found,

 whereas there was a highly significant reduction in the